 At the front, there’s a smallish compartment that can hold a miniature tripod, plenty of lens filters, some batteries and whatnot.
 The main compartment also has sub-compartments, one of these is the ideal size of a wallet or a phone.

 You cannot see in the photograph, but against the wall on the right (to the greenish looking dry bag), there’s an elastic compartment where you can put memory cards, batteries and whatnot in.

-The main camera compartment can hold a Sony a7II with a lens attached and have room for multiple lenses, with ease.
+The main camera compartment can hold a Sony a7rII/Sony a7rIII/Sony a9 with a lens attached and have room for multiple lenses, with ease.
 I suspect it can also hold a DSLR but I have not tried.
 I usually travel with a blower in one compartment, a Sony a7rII plus a 55mm attached, a 35mm and a 21mm.
-You can move the walls around a bit as they attach via velcro, but I tend to have them in a pretty standard position.
-There entire camera compartment comes out as it’s a separate foam unit.
-It also has a lining with a draw-string to protect it against rain or sweat from your back.
+You can move the walls around a bit as they attach via velcro; I’ve sort of left them as is.
+The entire camera compartment comes out as it’s a separate foam unit.
+It also has a lining with a draw string to protect it against rain or sweat from your back.
 I love this, because if you have a bigger backpack for long hiking trails, you can take this out and use it.

 As with the Lowepro 45AW II Bag, the Lowepro Photo Hatchback 22L Backpack comes with a rain cover.
 This is easy enough to attach to the bag and if used correctly, it won’t let any water into the bag (unless you get fully submerged.)
 Please note, it should go over the front of the Lowepro Photo Hatchback 22L Backpack and not behind the bag as the camera department has its own rain protector.
-It may seem convoluted, but in real world use it’s extremely easy and only takes a few seconds to understand.
+It may seem convoluted, but in real world use it’s extremely easy to set up.